 By reconstructing immigrant brewing processes we are illuminating important aspects of our state's culture, industry and German heritage.
 Historically, breweries were located in nearly every small village in Wisconsin during the 19th century and were cultural focal points.

-The brewing process will begin by 10 am and conclude by 4 pm.
-Today we will be brewing a specialty American style beer.
+The brewing process will begin by 10 am and conclude by 4pm.
+Today we will be brewing an American Cream Ale.

 Join Us - Celebrate Wisconsin's Brewing History!

 Event may be cancelled if there is inclement weather.